Billy Aronson

 Billy Aronson is an American playwright and writer, who originated the concept of the rock opera Rent, which was based on Puccini's opera La bohème.

 Early life

-He attended Lower Merion High School and Princeton University.
+He attended Lower Merion High School, Princeton University and Yale Drama School.

 Rent and other plays

 In 1988, as a playwright he wanted to create "a musical based on Puccini's La Bohème, in which the luscious splendor of Puccini's world would be replaced with the coarseness and noise of modern New York."
-Although in 1989 he began a collaboration with Jonathan Larson, he provided additional lyrics for Rent, and wrote almost all of the number, "Santa Fe".
+In 1989 he began a collaboration with Jonathan Larson, and provided lyrics for Rent, "I Should Tell You", and "Santa Fe".

-In addition to Rent, he has written many one act plays such as Of Two Minds, Guilt, Night Rules, and In the Middle of the Night, which was performed as part of the Ensemble Studio Theatre's 2011 Marathon.
+In addition to Rent, he has written many one act plays including "Light Years (one-act)", "Reunions", "The News", "Little Duck", Of Two Minds, Night Rules, and In the Middle of the Night, which were performed in Ensemble Studio Theatre Marathons.
+His short plays have been published in six volumes of "Best American Short Plays" and collected in "Funny Shorts".

-Other plays by Aronson include Light Years and The News.
+Full-length plays by Aronson include "Light Years" which premiered at Playwrights Horizons, "The Art Room" which premiered at the Woolly Mammoth Theatre and Wellfleet Harbor Actors Theater, and "First Day of School" which premiered at 1812 Productions and SF Playhouse, and was named Best New Play for a medium-sized theater by the Bay Area Theatre Critics Circle in 2009.